Constraint equations for 3 + 1 vacuum Einstein equations with a translational space-like Killing field in the asymptotically flat case: Introduction

+as $r\rightarrow \infty$, with $\alpha>0$.
+At first sight, this could seem to contradict the asymptotic flatness we are looking for.
+However, we mentioned in the beginning of the introduction that it is not so clear what to expect as a definition of asymptotic flatness in $2+1$ dimension.
+The solutions of the evolution problem \eqref{wavebis}, \eqref{wave} and \eqref{einst2} with an additional rotational symmetry and $\omega \equiv 0$, known as Einstein-Rosen waves, have been studied in \cite{beck} and \cite{asht}.
+These solutions exhibit a conical singularity at space-like infinity, that is to say the perimeter of a circle of radius $r$ asymptotically grows like $2\pi c r$ with $c<1$, instead of $2\pi r$ in the Euclidean metric.

-as $r\rightarrow \infty$.
-Using a change of variable, we observe that this asymptotic behaviour is equivalent to the presence of an asymptotic angle at space-like infinity.
-Indeed, if we make the change of coordinate $r'=r^{1-\alpha}$ for $r$ large enough, then the metric
+Using a change of variable, we observe that the asymptotic behavior \eqref{asym} is equivalent to the presence of an asymptotic angle at space-like infinity.
+Indeed, if we make the change of coordinate $r'=\frac{r^{1-\alpha}}{1-\alpha}$ for $r$ large enough, then the metric

 takes the form

 which corresponds to a conical singularity at space-like infinity, with an angle given by